alterNERDtive/bg3-mod-profiles/README.md

 your choice to install, remove or update mods.
 Of course you can also still do it manually.

-To install loose files mod, do _not_ extract them into the game folder directly!
+To install loose files mods, do _not_ extract them into the game folder directly!
 We want to keep those separate per profile.
 Instead install them into the `override` subfolder of your profile.
 This not only means no accidental mixups between profiles, but also that uninstalling / reinstalling / verifying / updating the game files does not affect your loose files mods in any way.

 Profiles are stored under `%AppData%/Local/Larian Studios` within the game’s proton prefix.
-You can easily access it by doing `bg3switch --cd`.
+You can easily access it by running `bg3switch --cd`.

 ## Usage